 During the Conference, you are required to document your journey in order to receive college credit.
-You are strongly encouraged to blog but can also use a diary, journal, or personal vlog or website if you prefer.
+You can use a blog, personal journal, or vlog.
+You can also create a website or social media account just for WJMC – whatever works for you, as long as you document somehow!

 Here are some online options to document your time at WJMC:

-Please share how YOU will be documenting your WJMC experience in your WJMC Student Portal Chatter.
+Please share how YOU will be documenting your WJMC experience in your WJMC Virtual Community Chatter.

 If you choose an electronic blog, you must adhere to the following usage guidelines: